 How to buy sensational topiary on a middle-sized budget

-Topiary is a big-ticket item.
-You can buy small cones and balls cheaply in almost any market, but if you want unusual shapes, then it’s expensive.
+You can buy small cones and balls cheaply in almost any garden centre, but if you want unusual shapes or bigger sizes, then it’s expensive.
 But topiary adds magic to gardens – it creates structure in the summer and interest in the winter.
-Here’s how I’ve made the most of my budget.

 Then my friend Miranda suggested we visit Bellamont Topiary in Dorset.
 It has the largest field of home-grown topiary in the UK.
 Home-grown is best, say Bellamont, because the soil a plant is grown in, how it’s dug up, transported, and how long it’s been travelling will all affect how well it grows in your garden and pot.
 If you’re spending several hundred pounds on a plant, you want it to grow well.